Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 • An explanation of the options on how to participate in the care and placement of the child, and support of the child's family including:

-• Any options that may be lost by failing to respond;
+• Any options that may be forfeited by failing to respond

-• How to become an approved Resource Family and any additional out-of-home care services and supports that are available; and
+• How to become an approved Resource Family and any additional out-of-home care services and supports that are available

-• Information regarding emergency funding, Kin-GAP, CalWORKS, adoption assistance payments
+• Information regarding emergency caregiver funding, Kin-GAP, CalWORKS, Adoption Assistance Payments (AAP)

 PROCEDURE